 ## ๐ What is PurpleLab ?

-**PurpleLab** is a comprehensive cybersecurity laboratory that enables security professionals to easily deploy an entire testing environment for creating and validating detection rules, simulating realistic attack scenarios, and training security analysts.
+**PurpleLab** is a cybersecurity laboratory that enables security professionals to easily deploy an entire testing environment for creating and validating detection rules, simulating realistic attack scenarios, and training security analysts.

 ### ๐๏ธ Architecture Components